LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 **Gdude**: I'll try and type it.

-(**Gdude**'s real-time notes: Yes and no, as always.
-Not directly, not first-party, don't think there's anything we really want from this, however, we would like to expand Mixin quite a bit.
-The Mixin frontend is quite comfortable to use for most people, they're used to it and we're like to keep that ing eg, we want to be able to target lambdas by callsite (rather than by name), should be easier and more intuitive

-In terms of things that aren't Mixin/AQ - eg interface injection, which we get for free with CHASM - it's completely unnecessary, it's something that you might want but we already have it for free
-Also, **Kroppeb** has been doing some black magic regarding making some method calls automatically asynchronous; no idea what it's about but it sounds fun.
-The whole point of CHASM isn't that we provide every possible interface - it's more that anyone can add what they need to it.)

 **CheaterCodes**: Maybe you can type it, thanks.
-So the question is, "Are there any concepts for CHASM frontends/transformers besides reimplementing Mixins/AW on CHASM?"
+So the question from **Byte** is, "Are there any concepts for CHASM frontends/transformers besides reimplementing Mixins/AW on CHASM?"
 So, I think the answer to that is both yes and no, as always.
 First off, not directly.
 Like not as officially first-party support, I don't think there's anything we really want from this.
 However, we would like to expand Mixin quite a bit.
 So the Mixin frontend is quite comfortable to use for most people.
 They're used to it, and definitely would like to keep that.
 So for example, we want to be able to target lambdas, not by name, but by callsite which would be much more stable.
 And also, more intuitive.

 But in terms of things that are not Mixin or access widener (AQ), we could for example talk about interface injection, which is essentially about making an interface visible on source code, like on your MC dependency.
 This is something we get for free with CHASM, so we don't even need to implement this.